How did rejected products that you trusted your supplier to discard end up in a local market?

 How bad can it be?

 This may be less of a concern if you manufacture relatively low-cost products.
 But the manager of a factory producing jewelry or another more expensive item probably won’t want to discard valuable goods, even if they’re slightly defective.
-This highlights why initial supplier selection is so important: a trustworthy supplier won’t knowingly mix good and bad product quality together to sell to a customer (related: 5 Qualities of a Good Supplier).
+This highlights why initial supplier audit is so important: a trustworthy supplier won’t knowingly mix good and bad product quality together to sell to a customer (related: 5 Qualities of a Good Supplier).

 It can be difficult for you to be sure of what your supplier will ship to you.
 Let’s say you carry out pre-shipment inspection of an order of earrings a week before it’s expected to ship.
 The inspection reveals a high number of defective pieces in the order.
 So you reject the defective goods and tell the supplier to replace them with acceptable ones before shipping.